Glin228/MLP-STH/README.md

 ## Installing
 Game binaries will soon be available.
 ### Windows
 First go to python.org website and download the latest version of python.
+Clone this repository.
 Then install pygame.
 To do this open cmd.exe and run:
 ```
 > python.exe -m ensurepip
 > pip install pygame
 ```
 Then double click the game.py file and it should work.
 If it doesn't try right-clicking the file and selecting "Open With IDLE" option.
 A window with game.py contents will open.
 Press F5 to run the game.
 ### Linux
 Install python by following your distribution instructions.
-Then install pygame
+Clone this repository.
+Then install pygame:
 ```
 $ pip3 install pygame --break-system-packages
 $ python3 /path/to/game/game.py